 The way a job is advertised can affect who applies, despite our best efforts to stop this happening.
 The words themselves can send signals we didn’t expect.

 Two recent field studies conducted by BehaviourWorks looked at how women and minorities respond to job advertisements.
-Both were what they call ‘natural field experiments’, where those taking part didn’t know it.
+Both were ‘natural field experiments’, where those taking part didn’t know it.

-Both revealed that the way a job is advertised can affect applicant responses.
+Both studies revealed that the way a job is advertised can affect applicant responses.

 Andreas Leibbrant, from the Monash Experimental Research Insights Team, presented his findings at the 2016 BWA Research Forum and it seems the rules, like many of the applicants, apply differently depending on what words are used in the advertisement.